People living with the effects of brain injury continue to face systemic barriers and challenges in their every day lives.

 Green & Blue Lit CN Tower

-On June 3rd, help us spread awareness about this condition which over 500,000 people in Ontario live with.
-At sundown, find a spot to view the CN Tower – take a picture and post it on social media with your own message of #baininjuryawareness!
+At sundown, find a spot to view the CN Tower from anywhere in our city – take a picture and post it on social media with your own message of Brain Injury Awareness!

 Hashtags: